 - Various neuroanatomical and neurochemical models preach that NDEs are triggered by damage to various areas of the brain.

-– The multi-factorial model says that every component of a NDE can be explained through either chemical, psychological or physiological factors.
+- The multi-factorial model says that every component of an NDE can be explained through either chemical, psychological, or physiological factors.

 How to Induce Near-Death Experiences

-As mentioned, the studying of NDEs is difficult on account of their nature and due to the ethical and moral hurdles they raise.
+As mentioned, studying NDEs is difficult on account of their nature and due to the ethical and moral hurdles they raise.